One of the most common questions we get from WordPress users is how to make their site search more accurate.

 One of the best ways to give your visitors more relevant search results is to limit searches to a certain type of content.

-Limiting search only to posts, or even to a specific part like content or title, helps solve this issue.
+Limiting search only to posts, or even to a specific attribute like content or title, helps solve this issue.

 The fastest and most convenient way to make WordPress search in post content is to use a plugin like SearchWP.

-This plugin allows you to get complete control over how search works on your site.
+It is the best WordPress search plugin that allows you to get complete control over how search works on your site.

 SearchWP also helps you:

-- Make WordPress index PDF files.
-Do you upload any PDFs to your site?
+- Make WordPress Search PDF Files: Do you upload any PDFs to your site?
 With SearchWP, you can make the content within them searchable, enriching your site’s search results.

-- Enable fuzzy search.
-Do you want to make WordPress search for partial matches if there are no exact ones?
-Using SearchWP, you can turn on fuzzy search so your visitors can find more results.
+- Enable Fuzzy Search: Do you want to make WordPress search for fuzzy matches if there are no exact ones?
+Using SearchWP, you can turn on fuzzy search, so your visitors can find more results.

 Now, let’s take a look at how to limit WordPress search to post content only using SearchWP.